Expert Calculus Tutoring For All Levels

 The second method is to use “rules” or “tricks” to determine the derivative.
 When finding the derivative, operations are maintained.
 That means if two values are being multiplied or added, the derivative will reflect that.
 The first “trick” is all lone constants have derivatives of 0.
 This was illustrated in the first method when the 7 cancelled itself out.
 The second “trick” was observed when finding the derivative of y = 3x + 5: the coefficient in front of x will remain as a constant.
 A parabola is more complicated because x has an exponent.
 That is the third “trick:” the derivative of an exponent xa will always be axa-1.
 In this example, the derivative of x2 will be 2x.
 Maintaining the operations, y’ = 3*(2x) = 0, or y’ = 6x.

-The first method is less memorization that the first when broaching into advanced topics, but it becomes time consuming extra work.
-This is especially undesirable during tests, especially the AP or IB exam when every second counts.
-The second method requires more practice to become familiar with every set of “rules” and “tricks,” but is easier to do long term or with complicated equations.
+The first method is less memorization than the second method, but it becomes time consuming with extra work.
+This is undesirable during tests, especially the AP or IB exam when every second counts.
+The second method requires more practice to become familiar with every set of “rules” and “tricks,” but is easier to do in the long run with complicated equations.

 In this example, dx is used to balance the equation and show an antiderivative due to a derivative taking the form dy/dx. dx is also used to indicate which variable was derived.
 This is an important distinction when taking Calculus 3 and working with equations that have more than one variable such as 3D coordinate systems.